Occupational Ther., OTD

 Enters the facilities of, or uses the property of another person, the University, or any clinical site without proper consent or authorization.

 Knowingly, and without proper payment, uses the services of the University or any clinical site that require payment of a charge.

-C. Offenses Against the Orderly Process of The University may be committed, but are not limited to:
+C. Offenses Against the Orderly Process of The University may be committed, but are not limited to, the following:

 Intentionally causes or attempts to cause a substantial disruption or obstruction of classroom or clinical teaching, research, administration, disciplinary proceedings, other University learning activities, or other authorized, permitted, or constitutionally protected activities on University premises, including employment, recruitment, and public service functions.